Portus Cale: Origin of Portugal's name

 The mainstream explanation for the name is that it is an ethnonym derived from the Castro people, also known as the Callaeci, Gallaeci or Gallaecia, a people who occupied the north-west of the Iberian Peninsula.
-Cala was the name of a Celtic god – in Scotland she is also known as Beira, Queen of Winter – and at the time the land of a specific people was frequently named after its deity.
+Cala was the name of a Celtic goddess – in Scotland she is also known as Beira, Queen of Winter – and at the time the land of a specific people was frequently named after its deity.
 The names Callaici and Cale are the origin of today's Gaia, Galicia, and the -gal in Portugal.
 The meaning of Cale or Calle is likely a derivation of the Celtic word for port which would confirm very old links to pre-Roman, Celtic languages.
 Compare today's Irish caladh or Scottish cala, both meaning "port", but considered by most etymological studies as a derivation from Late Latin calatum compare Italian calata / cala, French cale, itself from Occitan cala "cove, small harbour" from a Pre-Indo-European root *kal / *cala (see calanque, chalet, etc.).

 The medieval Scottish historian Hector Boece thought the name Portugal was derived from Porto Gatelli, the name Gatelo gave to Braga when he settled there, while others say he gave it to Porto.

 Other historians have argued that Greeks were the first to settle Cale and that the name derives from the Greek word Καλλις kallis, 'beautiful', referring to the beauty of the Douro valley.
 Others have hypothesized that the word Cale came from the Latin word for 'warm' (Portus Cale thus meaning 'warm port').

 Portugal's name derives from the Roman name Portus Cale.
 Portucale evolved into Portugale during the 7th and 8th centuries, and by the 9th century, Portugale was used extensively to refer to the region between the rivers Douro and Minho, the Minho flowing along what would become the northern border between Portugal and Galicia.